 - Are a Pre-menopausal female subjects, between 18 and 49 years of age with Moderate to Severe Pain from Endometriosis

-- have a clinical diagnosis of Endometriosis (laparoscopy/ laparotomy) within 10 years
+- have a surgical diagnosis of Endometriosis (laparoscopy/ laparotomy) within 10 years

 - agree to use required (nonhormonal) birth control

 - are not pregnant nor wish to become pregnant within the study period